 Super Bowl Experience brings NFL fever to Los Angeles

-Los Angeles (USA), Feb 7 (EFE).- With the countdown already underway for the Super Bowl on Sunday, February 13, the NFL landed this weekend in Los Angeles (USA) with the Super Bowl Experience, a great event designed for the most passionate fans of American football.
+With the countdown already underway for the Super Bowl on Sunday, February 13, the NFL landed this weekend in Los Angeles (USA) with the Super Bowl Experience, a great event designed for the most passionate football fans American.

 Located in the Los Angeles Convention Center, the Super Bowl Experience opened its doors on Saturday and this Sunday it celebrated its day for the press with numerous activities for the public that came to the place.